 - Owners: Edgar Kaufmann Sr. (1885-1955), Liliane S. Kaufmann (1889-1952), and their son, Edgar Kaufmann jr. (1910-1989).
 The house was owned and used by the Kaufmann family until 1963, when it was entrusted by Edgar Kaufmann, jr., to the Western Pennsylvania Conservancy.

 - Paint Colors: Wright's desire to create a unified and organic composition limited the color palette at Fallingwater.
 Only two colors were used throughout: a light ochre for the concrete and his signature Cherokee red for the steel.
 PPG Paints has worked with Fallingwater to develop eco-friendly paints that withstand the environmental challenges of the site.
 They have also created a series of colors inspired by the building and its surroundings.
-For more about the PPG paint colors click here.
+Learn more about Fallingwater's PPG paint colors.

 - Visitation: 4.5 million people since opening our doors in 1964, with 167,270 visitors in 2015.